 The direct diffuse shading contribution is mapped into the UVs.
 So in the example below, the back of the sphere (which has the darkest direct diffuse) is blue and the part of the sphere hit directly by the directional light is green.
 This then becomes yellow as the exposure of the lighting is increased.

-The maximum width of contour lines is determined by the Width parameter of the Contour Filter.
+The maximum width of the contour lines is determined by the width parameter of the contour filter.
 The actual width is the multiplication of it and this parameter.
 The line style can be controlled by combining this with a texture.

 If enabled, edge detection uses the difference of IDs from neighboring pixels.

 Enabled (default).
 Rollover image for disabled.

 Curve, Point, and Shape IDs